-This article on useful tips for traveling in Costa Rica is brought to you by Best of Costa Rica Tour Operator & DMC.
-Costa Rica Costa Rica is amongst the favorite destinations for many nature lovers and for those interested in the beach life.
+This article on useful tips for traveling in Costa Rica is brought to you by Costa Rica Focus (for more information visit their website here).
+San José, Costa Rica is amongst the favorite destinations for many nature lovers and for those beach life lovers.
 It is home to some of the densest rainforests with hundreds of tree species.
 The beaches in Costa Rica are expansive since Costa Rica is located between the Pacific and the Caribbean waters.
 You will always get what you are looking for in beaches here.
 Some of the beaches are lined by palm trees, some with rainforests; others are developed while some are pristine.
 If you want to enjoy Costa Rica to the fullest then you need to be well prepared for it.
 Here are some Costa Rica travel tips to help you out.

 Useful Costa Rica Travel Tips

 Learn a Bit of the Language

 Spanish is the main language in Costa Rica, but most of the locals are also conversant with English and they are able to communicate fluently.
 That being said, learning a few words of the language will help you to fit right in and feel at ease with the people.
 Throwing in some Spanish during your shopping sprees might get you very good deals as you will be able to bargain better.
 You can learn greetings, how to find your way around, commonly used terms in Costa Rica, names of places you intend to visit, their money, how to bargain and so much more.